rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W10.md

 Due to resizing, our rendering pixels from our image may be much larger or smaller than the pixels available of our texture.
 This leads to minification and magnification:

 - _Minification:_ The area of screen pixel maps to a large region of texture (filtering required).
-One texel corresponds to far lesse than a pixel on the screen.
+One texel corresponds to far less than a pixel on the screen.
 - _Magnification:_ The area of screen pixel maps to a tiny region of texture (interpolation required).
 One texel maps to many screen pixels.

 #### Mipmap (L. Williams 83)

 The idea of the **Mipmap** is to prefilter the texture data to remove high frequencies.
-Texels at higher levels store the itnegral of the texture function over a region of texture space (downsampled images), i.e. they represent low-pass filtered versions of the original texture signal.
+Texels at higher levels store the integral of the texture function over a region of texture space (downsampled images), i.e. they represent low-pass filtered versions of the original texture signal.

 ![](./Figures/VisComp_Fig10-12.PNG)